crate/cloud-tutorials/docs/edge/custom-backup.rst

 .. image:: ../_assets/img/custom-backup-config.png
    :alt: Custom backup location configuration

-After you have put in your details, click "Test connection" at the bottom of the page.
-When the connection is verified, you can deploy the cluster.
+After you have put in your details, you can deploy the cluster.

 Your cluster will now automatically backup to your storage every hour.
 You can also make a manual backup with `COPY TO statement`_.